purescript/purescript-control/README.md

 ## Module Control.Extend

-This module defines the `Extend` type class and associated helper functions
+This module defines the `Extend` type class and associated helper functions.

 #### `Extend`